rosado-io/docs/apis/admin-api/api-examples/search-for-users.md

 #### Parameters

 * `searchKeyword`: Search for users by specified keyword.
-* `pageSize`: The page size indicates the limit on the number of items to be returned.
+* `first`: The number of items to be returned.
 Maximum is `20`.
-* `cursor`: A cursor for use in pagination.
+* `after`: A cursor for use in pagination.
 You can pass the cursor value of the last edges item to a subsequent call to fetch the next page of results.
 * `sortBy`: The field in which to order users.
 Supported values: `CREATED_AT` or `LAST_LOGIN_AT`.
 * `sortDirection`: The direction in which to order users by the specified field.
 Supported values: `ASC` or `DESC`.